bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+    A closure is a combination of a function and its reference to its surounding environment.
+This surrounding enviroment is known as the lexical enviroment and the function will call upon elements in this enviroment to run the code.

 2. Study the following code, then answer the questions below.

 ```js